-Unique Kitty Names 60 Magical Names for Cats
+60 Magical and Unique Names for Cats

 Magical Cats Bring Good Fortune

-Cats, especially black cats, have long been associated with magical beings and witchcraft.
-Cats were sacred in Ancient Egypt, and have been considered lucky household charms in Japanese lore.
-In 1600s Great Britain, visitors were to kiss the family cat upon their arrival to ensure a pleasant visit.
-In many cultures, to do ill to cat can only bring bad luck, loss of love or death.
-To celebrate your new lucky talisman, consider these magical cat names from history, literature and the magician's closet.
+Cats, especially black cats, have long been associated with magic and witchcraft.
+Cats were sacred in Ancient Egypt, and have been considered lucky household spirits in Japanese lore.
+In 1600s Great Britain, it was tradition for visitors to kiss the family cat upon their arrival to ensure a pleasant visit.
+In many cultures, to do ill to cat can only bring bad luck, loss of love, or death.

+If you have a new cat, finding the appropriate name is the first rite.
+To celebrate your new lucky talisman, consider these magical cat names from history, literature, and the magician's closet.

 Bokor: Sorcerers of Voodoo for hire.
 Bokors can be either male or female.

-Coven: A gathering of Witches.
+Coven: A gathering of witches.

-Grimalkin or Greymalkin: An especially evil looking female cat associated with witchcraft.
+Grimalkin or Greymalkin: An especially evil-looking female cat associated with witchcraft.
 In the middle ages, possession of a Grimalkin could be enough proof of an individual practicing witchcraft to get one burned at the stake.

 Hex: A Magick spell or curse.
-As a verb Hex means to spellbind, allure, beguile or tickle to death!
+As a verb, hex means to spellbind, allure, beguile, or tickle to death!

-Juju: A lucky talisman, fetish or harm.
+Juju: A lucky talisman, fetish, or charm (West African).

 Kikimora: A Russian house spirit.
-When the home is in order a kikimora will assist in care of the household, however if the home is not in order, she will break dishes and engage in destructive behavior throughout the night.
-The Kikimora living in an inharmonious home spins flax at night with evil intentions for the world.
+When the home is in order, a kikimora will assist in care of the household; however, if the home is not in order, she will break dishes and engage in destructive behavior throughout the night.
+The kikimora living in an inharmonious home spins flax at night with evil intentions for the world.